Actualizado Reviewed

 • Review potential side effects, dosing frequency, pill burden, storage requirements, food requirements, and consequences of poor adherence.

-• Assess daily activities and tailor regimen to predictable and routine daily events.
+• Assess daily activities and tailor a regimen to predictable and routine daily events.

-• Consider preferential use of PI/r-based or DTG-based or BIC-based ART if poor adherence is anticipated.
+• Consider preferential use of ART regimen with a high barrier to resistance, such as BIC-, DTG-, or boosted DRV-based ART if poor adherence is anticipated.

-• Consider use of STR or fixed-dose-combination formulations to reduce pill burden.
+• Consider the use of STR or fixed-dose-combination formulations to reduce pill burden and/or dosing frequency.

 • Assess if the cost or copayment for drugs will affect adherence and access to medications.